NorthStarUAS/FMU-Arduino/README.md

   errors, (3) the max of the 3 attitude errors.
 These are statistical estimates, but can be useful for monitoring the health of the ekf solution.

-## What is next?

-* Written in May, 2023 ...
-  * continue porting the my ardupilot-based version of the flight controller to arduino/teensy and continue testing and validating each major module or feature as I go.
-  * as the port stabilizes, I need to put together some updated hardware so I can flight test (probably in my venerable skywalker platform.)
-  * then flight test and refine as I go ...